zimolab/chaquopy-project-maker/README.md

 ```

+Note:

-Note: If you don't want to use the GUI, you can also use the default template like a normal cookiecutter template.
+- If you don't want to use the GUI, you can also use the default template like a normal cookiecutter template.
+- The following configs can only be edited in the gui, the cookiecutter cli will ignore them:
+  - _python_dependencies,
+  - _pip_extra_index_urls,
+  - _python_static_proxies,
+  - _python_extract_packages,
+  - _extra_dependency_maven_repositories,
+  - _extra_dependency_maven_repositories,
+  - _extra_configs

 ---